abid-ahmad/big-data-matlab-analyzer/README.md

 Originally developed as an **Extra Credit Project** for *BE 1500 (Fall 2024)*.

 ---

-## 💡 Highlights
+## ✨ Features & Highlights

-- Works out-of-the-box with the included **COVID-19 dataset** from Kaggle.
+- 🚀 **Ready to run** — comes with an included COVID-19 dataset from Kaggle.
-- Fully interactive — **no code editing required**.
-- End-to-end workflow: *load data → explore → visualize → fit regression → export results*.
+- 🖱 **No coding required** — fully interactive, menu-based controls.
+- 📊 **Comprehensive analysis** — supports descriptive statistics, regression, and data visualization.
+- 📈 **Multiple visualization modes** — line, scatter, bar, and histogram plots.
+- 📂 **Handles big data** — efficient MATLAB handling for datasets with thousands of rows.
 ---

 ## 🛠 Skills Gained